manala/ansible-roles/README.md

 This role will assume the following configuration:
 - Install zsh package
-- Setup a default zprofile file
-- Setup a zprofile dir for local files definition

 It's part of the ELAO [Ansible stack](http://ansible.elao.com) but can be used as a stand alone component.

 ## Requirements

 - Ansible 1.7.2+

-## Dependencies

-None.

 ## Installation